Tredegar Iron and Coal Company: Sirhowy Ironworks

 In 1797, Samuel Homfray, with partners Richard Fothergill and the Matthew Monkhouse built a new furnace which they called the Sirhowy Ironworks, leasing the land in Bedwellty, Newport from the Tredegar Estate.

 In 1800, the company was renamed the Tredegar Iron Company, named in honour of the Tredegar Estate at Tredegar House and Tredegar Park in Newport.
 The company was taken over by the Harfords of Ebbw Vale in 1818.

 It was expanded in the late 1830s and early 1840s, producing significant volumes of rails, largely for export.
 The works was purchased by the Tredegar Iron Company Limited in 1873 and nine years later began to produce steel.

 Operations

 The company ironworks were developed on a single site, which later became known as Whiteheads, after that company took over the southern section of the site in 1907.
-By 1850, TICC employed between 2000 and 3000 people at its 9 furnaces, mills shops and ancillary plants.
+By 1850, TICC employed between 2,000 and 3,000 people at its nine furnaces, mills shops and ancillary plants.

 However, all of this production on such a vast scale had a price.
-Adrian Vaughn, in his 1985 book "Grub, Water & Relief," mentions that in 1832 John Gooch took a managerial post in the Tredegar iron works:
+When John Gooch John Gooch, a manager of an iron foundry in Bedlington, Northumberland, took a managerial post in the Tredegar ironworks in 1831:

 With many people in such a small area, and with poor sanitation provision, there were several cholera epidemics in the town in the 19th century.
 A dedicated cholera burial ground was later established at Cefn Golau.